fdzr/DSA/binaryTrees/README.md

 3. Delete a key in a BST.
 4. Check if two trees are equal
 12. Generate all the paths from the root to the leaves.
+13. Find the sum of the left leaves.